 Learn More: Fundrise vs. Realty Mogul - Which Crowdfunding Real Estate Platform is Better?

 You’ll purchase stock in the trust, which is currently priced at $10 per share.
-With a $1,000 minimum investment, you’ll own 100 shares.
-The trust emphasizes operating in lower priced, “non-gateway markets”, renting only high-quality, creditworthy tenants, and buying value-oriented properties with no more than 60% leverage.
+With a $5,000 minimum investment, you’ll own 500 shares.
+The trust emphasizes operating in lower-priced, non-gateway markets, renting only high-quality, creditworthy tenants, and buying value-oriented properties with no more than 60% leverage.
 That combination is enabling Streitwise to pay annual dividends of between 8% and 9%, net of investor fees.

 Best for: Anyone who wants to invest in commercial real estate, but prefers a REIT to a real estate crowdfunding platform.
-You can invest with as little as $1,000, and earn both high dividend income and the potential for capital appreciation.
+You can invest with $5,000, and earn both high dividend income and the potential for capital appreciation.

 Read more: Streitwise Review